-Configure and Test CXFS Before Applying an HA Environment
+Test CXFS Before Applying an HA Environment

-- 1. Before applying an HA environment, configure CXFS on node1 (which must be a CXFS server-capable administration node), according to the instructions in the following: - "CXFS Requirements" on page 76 - CXFS 7 Administrator Guide for SGI InfiniteStorage - Start the CXFS filesystem service (cxfs) and CXFS cluster service (cxfs_cluster).
+- 1. Configure CXFS on node1 (which must be a CXFS server-capable administration node), according to the instructions in the following: - "CXFS Requirements" on page 93 - CXFS 7 Administrator Guide for SGI InfiniteStorage

+- Start the CXFS filesystem service (cxfs) and CXFS cluster service (cxfs_cluster).
 For more information, see CXFS 7 Administrator Guide for SGI InfiniteStorage. - 3.
 Verify that the filesystem in question mounts on all applicable nodes.
 For example, use the cxfs_admin command:

+'''

 node1# cxfs_admin -c status

+'''